The first thing you need to know about Harry is that despite his difficult start to life, he’s such a happy little soul.

 When my husband Andy and I found out that we were having a little boy we were just overjoyed, it would complete our perfect little family with his sister Lily being just two years older – a perfect age gap for playing, making them lifelong friends.
 Andy and I had visions of family holidays, strapping the push bikes on the back of the car and carefree family days out.

-19 months on and Harry has been diagnosed with spastic quadriplegic cerebral palsy, this basically means that he has stiffness in all four limbs because his brain isn’t sending the correct messages to his muscles.
-He also is extremely delayed in his development, has trouble with his eyesight, feeding problems (resulting in him being tube fed) and suspected epilepsy.
-For Harry this means that he is unable to reach for a toy, or roll over to get himself out of harms way.
-He is unable to hold his head up properly and the poor tone in his stomach means that he is unable to keep his food down.
-Despite all of these things though Harry is a little smiler, he loves cuddles and music and giggles like crazy when you put him in his new swing.
-As a family we are still coming to terms with our new reality and learning to adapt to make sure that we give both of our children the most fulfilling childhood that they can have, it may not be what we imagined but day by day we are growing stronger and more resilient.
+For Harry this means that he is unable to use any of his limbs to form any purposeful movements.
+He is unable to hold his head up properly and the poor tone in his stomach and throat means that hehas severe reflux problems and breathing difficulties.
+Despite all of these things though Harry is a little smiler, he loves cuddles, music and tickles.
+As a family we are still coming to terms with our new reality and learning to adapt to make sure that we our children the most fulfilling childhood that they can have, it may not be what we imagined but day by day we are growing stronger and more resilient.